Henry Durston Saylor (R12) Montgomery County 1895-1898

 Solicitor, borough of Pottstown, 1891-1893.

-Elected, Republican, Pennsylvania State Senate, 1895-1898; Committee assignments, Appropriations, Game and Fisheries, Judicial Apportionment, Judiciary Special, Public Health and Sanitation, Public Supply of Light, Heat and Water.
+Elected, Republican, Pennsylvania State Senate, 12th district, Montgomery County, 1895-1898; committee assignments, Appropriations, Game and Fisheries, Judicial Apportionment, Judiciary Special, Public Health and Sanitation, Public Supply of Light, Heat and Water.

 Continued Government Service/National Politics:

 United States Diplomatic Corps: American Consul, Matanzas Cuba; United States Senate confirmed President William McKinley’s appointment of Saylor as United States consul in Mantazas, Cuba, a port city about 50 miles east of Havana, January 17, 1898; on February 15, 1898; less than two weeks after his arrival, the USS Maine blew up in Havana’s harbor.
 War with Spain appeared imminent, and within a few weeks Harry Saylor was back in Pottstown.

 United States Diplomatic Corps: Dawson City, Yukon Territory; United States Senate confirmed his nomination by President Theodore Roosevelt, United States consul in Dawson City, Canada’s Yukon Territory, 1900-1903.

 Smull’s Legislative Handbook, Cochran, T.B., (Editor) Miller, H.P.
 (Assistant Editor) (1898) Commonwealth of Pennsylvania, pages 1163, 1169-1171, Biographical Sketches of Senators, page 1139.